@ibnlanre/portal

 The createStore()

 function is the primary way to initialize a new store.
+For specific scenarios or finer control, you can also use the direct store creation functions createPrimitiveStore()

 Syntax: